QuentinRa/blog.quentinra.dev/info/css/selector/state.md

 ## CSS functions

-You got some functions that will help you selecting or not something
+You got some functions that will help you select or not something

 ```css